judydnguyen/PARDON-FedDG/README.md

 ```

 ### Methods
-src/server.py and src/client.py contain the server side and client side method respectively.
+src/server.py and src/client.py contain the server-side and client-side methods, respectively.
 You could write your own server and client class as long as the interface with main.py is compatible.
 Or you can derive from our classes.

 #### Server
-All our methods in the server side are derived from the FedAvg class.
-This is a basic class define the behaviour of the client management, model transmition and collection, data aggreagation, client sampling, etc. Please derive from FedAvg and include your method.
-For instance, if your method has a different aggregation rule than FedAvg, just derive from FedAvg and reimplement aggregate method.
+All our methods on the server side are derived from the FedAvg class.
+This is a basic class that defines the behaviour of the client management, model communication and collection, data aggregation, client sampling, etc. Please derive from FedAvg and include your method.
+For instance, if your method has a different aggregation rule than FedAvg, just derive from FedAvg and reimplement the aggregation method.

 #### Client
-All our methods in the client side are derived from the ERM class. fit method defines the overall training bewteen two communications. process_batch defines the pre-processing of one batch of data sample, and step defines one step of the objective updates.
+All our methods on the client side are derived from the ERM class. `fit` method defines the overall training between two communications. process_batch defines the pre-processing of one batch of data samples, and step defines one step of the objective updates.

 ### Acknowledgement
 [Benchmarking Algorithms for Domain Generalization in Federated Learning](https://github.com/inouye-lab/FedDG_Benchmark).